For the ACRM 2020 Virtual Annual Conference

 Q: How long will the recorded content be available virtually?

 A: Until 30 June 2021.
-Whether you purchase the IN-PERSON or VIRTUAL-ONLY conference registration option, you will receive access through 30 June 2021 to all recorded content scheduled on the days for which you are registered.
-So, if you purchase a one-day pass, you will be able to view any and all content that was recorded on that day; if you purchase the WORLD PASS, you will have access to all content.
+Attendees will receive access to all recorded content presented on the days for which they are registered from 19 October 2020 through 30 June 2021.
+So, if you purchase a one-day pass, you will be able to view any and all content that was presented on that day; if you purchase the WORLD PASS, you will have unlimited access to all Core Conference educational content, plus the Early Career Development Course and all half- and full-day Instructional Courses.

 A: Yes!
-We are making our very best efforts to pre-record, livestream, and/or screen share the following content: Instructional Courses, Cognitive Rehabilitation Training, Early Career Development Course, Plenaries, Special symposia, Featured sessions, Award lectures, Symposia, Papers, Posters, Intensive Cross-Cutting Programs, Lecture Luncheons, Henry B. Betts Awards Gala, Receptions/First-time attendee welcome, Community Group meetings, Chat with the Experts, Learning Center, and LaunchPad.
+We are making our very best efforts to include all the great features you know and love at the traditional in-person conference in the new 2020 VIRTUAL Annual Conference, including Instructional Courses, Cognitive Rehabilitation Training, the Early Career Development Course, Plenaries, Special symposia, Featured sessions, Award lectures, Symposia, Papers, Posters, Intensive Cross-Cutting Programs, Lecture Luncheons, Henry B. Betts Awards Gala, First-time attendee welcome, Community Group meetings, Chat with the Experts, LaunchPad and more!

 ACRM CANCELLATION POLICY

-Q: What if I register for the Virtual Only Option and then decide to cancel?
+Q: What if I register for the Virtual Annual Conference and later need to cancel?

 - You may obtain a refund, less a transaction fee;